C94/UnionFind/README.md

 # Number of Tables at a Wedding Using Union-Find

-This goal of this pro   many tables are necessary.
+This goal of this program is to find out how many tables are necessary.

 This Java program takes in a input file of the form:
 ```